thecount12/rapiddjango/blog.md

 ## DetailView

-Add the followin to views:
+Add the following to views:

 ```
 from django.views.generic.detail import DetailView